 2) High Dynamic Range (HDR)

-With the increased amount of detail in the shadows and highlights, you receive a better overall viewing experience along with a higher number color variations thus making the image feel truer life.
+With the increased amount of detail in the shadows and highlights, you receive a better overall viewing experience along with a higher number of color variations, thus making the image feel more authentic.

-While many models market themselves as HDR-ready, there are several standards which depict the how good the HDR is.
-For example, the three most common standards in consumer televisions are currently HDR10, Dolby Vision and Hybrid Log Gamma (HLG).
+While many models market themselves as HDR-ready, there are several standards which depict how good the HDR is.
+For example, the three most prevalent standards in consumer televisions are currently HDR10, Dolby Vision, and Hybrid Log Gamma (HLG).

-HDR10 is the more common standard that televisions will ship in compliance with, but Dolby Vision is a brighter, more colorful version of HDR offering millions more screen color variations.
+HDR10 is the more common standard that televisions will ship in compliance with.
+Dolby Vision is a brighter, more colorful version of HDR offering millions more screen color variations.

-Without getting overly technical, most TVs that ship supporting Dolby Vision do not offer a panel with enough color depth (10-bit versus 12-bit) to handle the full capabilities of Dolby Vision, but there is still a noticeable improvement over HDR10 with supported content.
+Without getting overly technical, most TVs that ship supporting Dolby Vision do not offer a panel with enough color depth (10-bit versus 12-bit) to handle the full potential of the format.
+There is still a noticeable improvement over HDR10 with supported content.

 3) Smart TV functionality

-It is also important to note that not all smart TV operating systems are not all equal meaning that some may perform better or offer more features than another.
+It is also important to note that not all smart TV operating systems are not all equal.
+Some may perform better or offer more features than another.

 4) High Refresh Rate

-Keep in mind, there are a lot of marketing lingo used by manufacturer's to try to overpromise their refresh rates.
+Keep in mind, there is a lot of marketing jargon used by manufacturer's to overpromise their refresh rates.
 Words like ‘MotionFlow', ‘Clear Action Rate' or ‘True Motion' usually mean the refresh rate is half of the number that follows.
-Example: ‘TruMotion 120' is actually a 60Hz refresh rate.
+Example: ‘TruMotion 120' is a 60Hz refresh rate.